BradleyLewis08/cpsc434-pset1/README.md

 `telnet localhost 8080`

 Once telnet connects, you can send any message and it should respond back with a `200 OK` message.

+## Content Type

+When there is a conflict between the Mime Type of the requested resource and the server-side resource, we elect to ignore the 'Accept' header and return the server-side resource in its original format for simplicity's sake.
+A more developed implementation may attempt content transformation here.